glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 We defined several ways to conceptualize the time, here I can define more precisely the other concepts of time management like the **effort** and the **optimization**.

-The **effort** to do an activity is like the **way of consummation of a quantity of resources**.
+The **effort** to do an activity is like the **way of consummation of a number of resources**.
-Your resources are renewed perpetually and has a **potential**, the activity has also a **potential**.
+Your resources are renewed perpetually and have a **potential**, the activity has also a **potential**.
-You need to create a resources flow, called the **intensity** of the effort, to do the activity.
+You need to create a resource flow, called the **intensity** of the effort, to do the activity.
-The awareness to practice an extreme effort in quantity (too much or too few) or quality (too easy or to difficult) slows down the feeling of elapsed time, and extends the time.
-This reduces your endurance on this activity.
-But the practice and the training allow you to reduce the feeling of effort, you consume less and/or have more of resources.
+The awareness to practice an extreme effort in quantity (too much or too few) or quality (too easy or too difficult) slows down the feeling of elapsed time and extends the time.
+This reduces your endurance in this activity.
+But the practice and the training allow you to reduce the feeling of effort, you consume less and/or have more resources.

 It is important to observe that the optimization of the **time usage** is in fact the optimization of future projection of the productivity of an activity on a time range.
 This **optimization** is **under constraints** and depends on **objectives**, called also goals.
-To achieve these goals one of the **available resources** to use and save is the time.
+To achieve these goals one of the **available resources** to use and save is time.

-I use several concepts above without defining them, here a summary:
+I use several concepts above without defining them, here is a summary:

 * **Goal**: definition of result(s) that you want to get, called also objective.
 * **Task**: definition of action(s) that you want to mean to achieve at least one goal.
-* **Activity**: execution at least one task over time.
+* **Activity**: execution of at least one task over time.
-* **Productivity**: measure of your performance that is a combination of effectiveness and efficiency.
+* **Productivity**: a measure of your performance that is a combination of effectiveness and efficiency.

-# A model of optimisation
+# A model of optimization

-The **time management** can be seen the **modeling of an objective function** to optimize.
+The **time management** can be seen in the **modeling of an objective function** to optimize.
 The model of this objective function is fixed by the **definition** of your **goals** (split into **tasks**) and of the **execution plan**.
 Then its optimization is determined by the duality between the **minimization** of the **cost of executions** and the **maximization** of